ddk376/AAQuestions/README.md

 ## Bonus Implementations
-- [ ] ModelBase class that abstracts the common functionalities.
+- [ ] ModelBase class that abstracts the common functionalities (need to finish update).
-- [ ] where accepts an options hash as an argument and searches the database for records which match the criteria `Question.where({author_id: 2})`
+- [x] where accepts an options hash as an argument and searches the database for records which match the criteria `Question.where({author_id: 2})`
-- [ ] overwrites `method_missing` to implement a dynamic `find_by`
+- [x] overwrites `method_missing` to implement a dynamic `find_by`
-- [ ] where also accepts a string fragment which will be used to directly define WHERE statement in SQL query
+- [x] where also accepts a string fragment which will be used to directly define WHERE statement in SQL query